greg-js/arch-wiki-md-repo/wiki/_content/english/Clang.md

 ## Using the Static Analyzer

-First install the [clang-analyzer](https://www.archlinux.org/packages/?name=clang-analyzer) package.
 To analyze a project, simply place the word `scan-build` in front of your build command.
 For example:

 ```
 $ scan-build make